DanielCech/SwiftScripts/README.md

 # SwiftScripts

 Set of macOS shell scripts written in Swift.
-Scripts can help with simple repeptitive tasks mainly in iOS development.
+Scripts can help with simple repetitive tasks mainly in iOS development.

 ## General Purpose Scripts